Academic Honor Code

 If it is determined that a student violated the Academic Honor Code, s/he can receive a failing grade for the assignment.
 S/he will fail the course in which the violation occurred if the course instructor determines that the violation is repeated or serious in nature.
 In these cases, a student has the right to appeal the course grade via the student complaint process found at http://www.skagit.edu/complaint.

 Since academic dishonesty is a violation of the Code of Student Conduct, all incidents on which an instructor takes action are reported to the office responsible for student discipline.
 The college may take disciplinary action in addition to any academic penalty assigned by instructors.
-If a student is found responsible for repeated or serious academic dishonesty violations, s/he may be suspended or expelled from the college in accordance with the Code of Student Conduct, WAC 132D-120-080.
-Disciplinary decisions may be appealed via the disciplinary appeals process described in the Code of Student Conduct, WAC 132D-120-230 found at http://www.skagit.edu/conduct
+If a student is found responsible for repeated or serious academic dishonesty violations, s/he may be suspended or expelled from the college in accordance with the Code of Student Conduct, WAC 132D-150-070.
+More information about the Code of Student Conduct can be found at http://www.skagit.edu/conduct

 A student may report an alleged Academic Honor Code violation to an instructor.
 If this occurs the instructor will approach the student with the alleged code violation and forward the allegations and any accompanying documents to the student conduct officer who will investigate it further.